 Hence, until this day, Ophir and its gold remain as fables in the minds of many.
 What many today accept as fact is that the western explorers went to search for spices, another false flag used to divert us.
 When we were kids, gold was never mentioned in books or classes.
 Hercules and Cinderella were more real than Ophir gold!
 But Event 1 would once and for all prove Ophir is real and factual in all respects.

 Magellan had heard of Columbus’ exploits and failures.
-As a Portuguese sailor, he had been to the Moluccas Spice islands of the East.
+As a Portuguese sailor, he had been to the Malacca, and perhaps, the Moluccas Spice islands of the East.
 For him, as well as for Columbus, the records of Solomon, Marco Polo and other 16th-century explorers, such as Barbosa, held enough solid proof of the gold.
 The ancient Phoenicians, Greeks, Israelites, Indians, Chinese and Malayans had traded with Ophir for millennia.
 They Greeks called it Chryse or Aurea Khersonese or the “golden peninsula”.
 Magellan’s contemporaries called it El Dorado (“the golden one”).
 What many people do not know is that Magellan had a slave who had lived in Ophir, someone who might have told him how to get there.
 And get there he did after he had convinced the Spanish crown that disregarding the Papal Bull, for it was within Portugal’s domain, was well worth it.

 Magellan could very well be a double traitor: to Portugal and to the Pope.
 But Spain was willing; and the Pope was all-forgiving.
 After all, the gold was the primary goal.
 With gold, conquest, indoctrination and colonization would follow suit.